bordjoski/zkp-fsh/README.md

 `const serialized = agreement.toJSON();`\
 `const recreatedAgreement = zkpfsh.Agreement.fromJSON(serialized);`

-Optionaly, agreement can be configured to use custom base and alphabet during conversion process.
+Agreement can be configured to use custom base and alphabet during conversion process.
 Default base is `10` and default alphabet is `0123456789abcdefghijklmnopqrstuvwxyz`.\
 If used, configuration must be done manualy both on Client and Verifier side and must be identical to be able to deserialize data.\
 Configuration details are not included in serialized Agreement.